radicalbarracuda/sf-feminist-book-club/_study-guides/2017-04-13-feminism-is-for-everybody.md

 Lesbianism and feminism are often thought of together, but just like being female does not make someone a feminist, being a lesbian does not make someone a feminist either.
 That said, lesbians have had an important role in the feminist movement, bringing a perspective that challenged the dominant heterosexual feminist theory and also brought to the forefront issues of race and class.
 Because they were part of an oppressed group that did not conform to mainstream standards, lesbians were more likely to tackle issues of race, class, homophobia, and the issue that feminism ignored the experience of male-identified people.

-> Without radical lesbian input feminist theory and practice would never have dared to push against the boundaries of heterosexism to create spaces where women, all women, irrespective of their sexual identity and/ or preference, could and can be as free as they want to be.
+> Without radical lesbian input feminist theory and practice would never have dared to push against the boundaries of hetero-sexism to create spaces where women, all women, irrespective of their sexual identity and/ or preference, could and can be as free as they want to be.

 ### 17: To Love Again: The Heart of Feminism